-Even when driving away, you only hear the big 19 inch wheels as broad and thin as saucers which are mounted for economic purposes.
+Even when driving away, you only hear the big 19-inch wheels as broad and thin as saucers mounted for economic purposes.
 But that silence is a bit of a problem.
 We almost ran over a pedestrian who suddenly crossed the road because he hadn’t heard the car.

 Green, greener, greenest

-There are three different driving modes which can best be classified as green, greener, greenest.
-There is the Comfort Mode (normal mode), the EcoPro mode (slower upshifts) and the EcoPro + Mode (max 56 miles mph (90 km/h) and no aircon anymore).
-When the i3 only has 20% of battery left, the combustion engine will fire up and give you a few miles to find a charging station or gas station This green boy feels right at home in the city traffic.
-Steering feels fine and the car is very maneuverable with a turning radius that is even a meter less than that of a MINI Cooper.
+There are three different driving modes which can best be classified as green, greener, and greenest.
+There is the Comfort Mode (normal mode), the EcoPro mode (slower upshifts), and the EcoPro + Mode (max 56 miles mph (90 km/h) and no aircon anymore).
+When the i3 only has 20% of battery left, the combustion engine will fire up and give you a few miles to find a charging station or gas station.
+This green boy feels right at home in the city traffic.
+The steering feels fine, and the car is very maneuverable, with a turning radius that is even a meter less than that of a MINI Cooper.
 However, don’t expect the i3 eating corners because of its small tires.
 But do you really need that in the city anyway?